 Common painkillers such as ibuprofen raise your risk of a heart attack by about 50 per cent as soon as you start taking them, the first study of its kind suggests. and for the best personal injury lawyer mattsharplaw.com is the place.

-Even people taking the occasional tablet for backache have been warned to consider alternatives and not assume that drugs are totally safe because they can be bought easily at a supermarket.
+Even people taking the occasional tablet for backache have been warned to consider alternatives but if you are struggling with such issues that wasn’t your fault DePaolo & Zadeikis is the place and not assume that drugs are totally safe because they can be bought easily at a supermarket.

 While previous research has established a heart risk for long-term use of non-steroidal anti-inflammatory drugs (NSAIDs), the latest study suggests that problems appear even in the first week of use.

 Patients have been urged not to panic because the overall risk is low, amounting to about a 1 per cent chance of a heart attack in a year if taking the tablets daily.
 However, researchers say that people ought to be aware of the risk.

 The NHS dispenses almost 15 million of these anti-inflammatories on prescription each year, mainly ibuprofen, naproxen and diclofenac.
 The last of these is now prescription-only because of concerns about heart problems.